t1s1/portfolio/README.md

 ## Education
 **MFA in Electronic Arts** from Rensselaer Polytechnic Institute *(December 1997)**
-  * Graduated with Master's degree in Electronic Arts
+Graduated with Master's degree in Electronic Arts
-  * Explored areas of interaction with technology
-  * Specialized in 3D animation, digital audio
-  * Produced live multimedia productions

 **BA in Music Theory & History** from University of North Carolina, Chapel Hill *(August 1993)**
-  * Studied music composition and visual art
+Studied music composition and visual art